 Summer Hill; Block 106 Clementi Street 12, #01-62, Singapore 120106 (Sunset Way); p.
 6251 5337

 Handcrafted pizza (that you won’t have to share with the kids), pasta, cocktails and all other manner of Italian delights are what you’ll find on your plate at Publico.
-It’s one of our favourite picks for its chilled vibe, great music, friendly staff and lovely view of the river (for when we’re not busy gazing into one another’s eyes).
+It’s one of our favourite picks for its chilled vibe, great music, friendly staff and lovely view of the river (for when we’re not busy gazing into each other’s eyes).

 Maggie Joan’s, 110 Amoy Street, 069930, tel: 62215564; www.maggiejoans.com